isabella232/data-workbench.en-1/help/home/c-geo-oview/c-inst-geo/t-inst-geo-prof.md

 ---
 description: The Geography profile provided with data workbenchGeography is an internal profile that provides additional functionality to your Adobe application.
-seo-description: The Geography profile provided with data workbenchGeography is an internal profile that provides additional functionality to your Adobe application.
-seo-title: Installing the Geography Profile
 solution: Analytics
 title: Installing the Geography Profile
 topic: Data workbench